insert-coin/CloudyGamePlugin/README.md

   - Ensure that `#include "ICloudySaveManager.h"` is included.

 ## Usage
-`Cloudy_SaveGameToSlot` takes in the same three functions as Unreal Engine's `SaveGameToSlot`, with two additional parameters: the player controller index, and whether it is an autosave.
+`Cloudy_SaveGameToSlot` takes in the same three functions as Unreal Engine's `SaveGameToSlot`, with an additional parameter: the player controller index.

 API:
 ```cpp